Martha Jefferson Randolph: Slavery

-When Randolph lived in Paris, she learned that there were countries where enslaving people was not legal and said to her father, "I wish with all my soul that the poor Negroes were all freed".
+When Randolph lived in Paris, she learned that there were countries where slavery was not legal and said to her father, "I wish with all my soul that the poor Negroes were all freed".
 She also said, in keeping with the sentiments of her father, that she "detested" the unjust treatment of blacks, and the way that it fostered cruelty in whites.
-She attempted to keep enslaved people with their families when she could, and freed some slaves, but she kept many that she was forced to sell by creditors to settle outstanding debts.
-For instance, in 1827, after her father's death, she sold 130 slaves.
-As a result, families were separated.
-The remaining enslaved people were her most valuable assets, and she hired them out when she could for income.
+She attempted to keep slaves with their families when she could and did free some slaves, but she kept many that she later was forced to sell by creditors to settle outstanding debts.
+For instance, in 1827, after her father's death, she sold 130 slaves, resulting in the separation of families.
+The remaining slaves were her most valuable assets, and she hired them out when she could for income.
 She sold two more slaves in 1833.
 She also punished enslaved people who did not do what she wanted, sometimes physically.
 In 1833 Randolph's daughter Cornelia described an instance where she held a woman down while her mother whipped her, inflicting the flagellation "pretty severely."

-Her son Thomas unsuccessfully lobbied for a plan for Virginia to abolish slavery gradually and colonize slaves in Africa in 1831, a proposal that Randolph supported.
+In 1831, her son Thomas unsuccessfully lobbied for a plan for Virginia to abolish slavery gradually and colonize slaves in Africa, a proposal that Randolph supported.
 She also considered moving to a free state.
-Although she gave several enslaved people their freedom in her wills, she relied on their efforts throughout her life.
+Although she freed several slaves in her wills, she relied on their efforts throughout her life.